korayleigh/t3a2-a/README.md

 Every task that comes to mind that might need doing goes into the ‘Backlog’ column of our Kanban board on Trello.
 At the Backlog stage, additional details surrounding due dates, team member allocation and complexity are (unless obvious) not included.
 This stage is simply to ensure that a given task is not neglected down the track.
 It is important to note that a given task may or may not actually get done - wishlist features for example also go into the Backlog column.

 From the Backlog column, we move any tasks that need doing as a priority to the ‘To Do’ column.
 It is at this stage that supplementary details are added including those mentioned above, and checklists.
-The task's complexity is assigned to be one of the fibonacci numbers to facilitate easier estimation (frequently used in Agile - see <https://www.lucidchart.com/blog/fibonacci-scale-for-agile-estimation> for more detail).
+The task's complexity is assigned to be one of the Fibonacci numbers to facilitate easier estimation (frequently used in Agile - see <https://www.lucidchart.com/blog/fibonacci-scale-for-agile-estimation> for more detail).
 If a task’s complexity estimate is deemed to be ‘too large’ (this is a flexible definition depending on many factors, but usually not above a 5 or an 8) then this card is broken down into smaller tasks.

 Once we are working on a task, it moves to the ‘Doing’ column.
 Each person only has 1-2 tasks in progress at a time - in line with general Kanban principles - which aims to increase the rate of ‘flow’ (the speed with which tasks get done).
 Having a set task limit helps because in addition to our individual tasks, we need to review the other team member’s work.